 Many commercial types of detergent air compressor oil additives will help the engine run smoother.
 Additives help prevent corrosion and rust.

-A compressor which produces lots of heat while needing an oil that is best for that temperature range.
+A compressor produces lots of heat while needing an oil that is best for that temperature range.
 Compressors can give off a lot of heat, which should also be considered.
 Oils can act differently in freezing or high temperatures.
 The normal temperature range will be labeled on the packaging itself.
 The temperature range is another important consideration for choosing the best air compressor oil.
-Oils which have a certain viscosity may not work with your air compressor as some compressor oils will not operate at the same temperature.
+Oils that have a certain viscosity may not work with your air compressor as some compressor oils will not operate at the same temperature.

-What Oil Brand Should I buy?
+What Oil Brand Should I Buy?

-Just ensure that the manufacturer recommendations match the type of oil you get.
+Just ensure that the manufacturer’s recommendations match the type of oil you get.
 The brand can be matched just to keep things simple, however, the most important thing remains to follow the manufacturer guidelines for oil.
 The brand should not matter too much when buying oil.